 Also in this section

-We share much of our research so that the wider public can learn and benefit from it - our reports are available to download as PDFs within the Publications.
+We're at the forefront of world-renowned research that challenges conventions.
+We share much of our research so that the wider public can learn and benefit from it - our reports are available to download as PDFs within Publications.

 Energy Saving Trust has a long history of understanding how consumers interact with energy efficiency in the home.
 This piece of research investigates the juxtaposition between how businesses approach energy saving messaging and how consumers interact with it.